MUSIC ARTISTS

 August Lee Stevens (Bay Area) Emerging from the East Bay town of Hercules, August Lee Stevens is a captivating voice in modern soul, folk, and jazz-infused storytelling.
 With velvet-smooth vocals, poetic lyricism, and a magnetic stage presence, Stevens crafts deeply human songs that resonate with warmth, vulnerability, and timeless artistry.
 A classically trained pianist from the acclaimed Oakland School for the Arts, she blends intricate fingerstyle guitar, soulful piano, and rich vocal textures into performances that feel both intimate and cinematic.
 August has shared stages with legendary artists including Smokey Robinson and Rhiannon Giddens, while appearing at celebrated events such as Hardly Strictly Bluegrass and performances at the Kennedy Center.
 With a sound rooted in heritage, emotion, and masterful musicianship, August Lee Stevens is an artist whose star continues to rise.

-Las Tías Rooted in the heart of the (Coachella Valley) Las Tías brings timeless Latin classics to life with elegance, soul, and modern spirit.
+Rooted in the heart of the Coachella Valley, Las Tías brings timeless Latin classics to life with elegance, soul, and modern spirit.
 Formed by Giselle Woo and Janine Rivera, the duo blends rich harmonies, heartfelt storytelling, and deep Mexican American roots into performances that feel both nostalgic and refreshingly contemporary.
 Drawing from the enduring traditions of boleros and rancheras, Las Tías creates intimate musical conversations that honor heritage, resilience, love, and community.
 Their warm stage presence and emotionally charged vocals have captivated audiences throughout the region, including standout performances at Coachella Valley Music and Arts Festival in the Sonora Tent.
 With every song, Las Tías bridges generations through music that is timeless, deeply human, and impossible not to feel.

 Jesus Gonzalez (San Diego) creates immersive, soul-stirring music that feels both deeply personal and universally uplifting.
 Inspired by nature, poetry, and the wonder of simply being alive, Gonzalez blends original songwriting with live improvisation to craft performances rooted in presence, connection, and emotional depth.
 Using loopers, layered harmonies, percussion, and lush instrumentation, he builds cinematic soundscapes that invite audiences into a space of reflection, joy, and awe.
 His ethereal falsetto and heartfelt lyricism have drawn comparisons to the emotional intimacy of Bon Iver while carrying a style entirely his own.
 Praised for performances that feel transcendent and transportive, Jesus Gonzalez delivers music that is tender, expansive, and filled with wonder — a live experience that reminds audiences of the beauty and magic woven into everyday existence.